-This position is responsible for managing an assigned portfolio of complex grants and contracts using knowledge of grant and contract management rules and regulations, technical expertise, and analytical skills.
+This position is responsible for managing and overseeing an assigned portfolio of complex grants and contracts using knowledge of grant and contract management rules and regulations, technical expertise, and analytical skills.

 - Develop budgets and budget justification which include proofing the budget for inconsistencies and ensuring accuracy.

-- Advise the PI on administrative requirements in preparing proposal submissions.
+- Advise the faculty/PI on administrative requirements in preparing proposal submissions.

-- Prepare, coordinate and review certain proposal elements (biosketches and facilities & resources) for consistency, accuracy, and completeness.
+- Prepare, coordinate and review proposal elements such as biosketches, justifications and facilities & resources for consistency, accuracy, and completeness.

-- Monitor compliance with agency and University regulations regarding submission; verify all financial information to include application of the appropriate overhead rate for the project.
+- Monitor compliance with agency and University regulations regarding submission; verify all financial information, including the application of the appropriate overhead rate for the project.

-- Review sponsored projects through SPS to ORS to ensure compliance with University procedures and institutional signatures.
+- Review sponsored projects through SPS to ORA/ORS to ensure compliance with University procedures and institutional signatures.

 - Ensure understanding of the current fiscal performance of studies and identify areas of concern that need resolution.
-Advise PI on budget adjustments and revisions necessary to meet the sponsor requirements.
+Advise faculty/PI on budget adjustments and revisions necessary to meet the sponsor requirements.

-- Monitor proposal status and advise PI on requirements and deadlines associated with research protection protocols.
+- Monitor proposal status and advise faculty/PI on requirements and deadlines associated with research protection protocols

 - Manage budget, reporting and compliance timelines through the lifecycle of the grant or contract; communicate new WBSEs to appropriate department personnel.